Skip to content

 For an extensive list of available filter keys, refer to the attributes and relations schema definitions.

 Here are some of the most useful keys as example.
-X refers here to the filtered entities.
+NB: X refers here to the filtered entities.

-• objectLabel: label of X,
+• objectLabel: label applied on X,

-• objectMarking: marking of X,
+• objectMarking: marking applied on X,

 • createdBy: author of X,